Wetlands: an answer to the climate crisis

-In September this year a third of Pakistan was under water as melting glaciers and record monsoon rains coursed down the River Indus.
+In September 2022, a third of Pakistan was under water as melting glaciers and record monsoon rains coursed down the River Indus.
 Today millions of people are trying to rebuild their lives.
 It is a stark example of how climate change is impacting ever more people with ever more frequency.
-This will be a major talking point at the upcoming climate conference (COP27) in Sharm El Sheikh, Egypt, where developing nations will centre–stage their demands for compensation for the loss and damage associated with the impacts of climate change.
+This was a major talking point at COP27 in Sharm El Sheikh, Egypt, where developing nations centre-staged their demands for compensation for the loss and damage associated with the impacts of climate change.

 Rightly so, but underpinning this is the story about what puts people at risk from floods, droughts and other hydrological calamities.
 It is about the mismanagement of water across our landscapes.
 One of the worst flood disaster zones in Pakistan in recent weeks has been around Lake Manchar, one of South Asia’s largest freshwater lakes.
 It burst its banks, flooding dozens of villages, in large part because decades of waste dumping and silt accumulation had wrecked its natural capacity to store high flows from the nearby Indus.